-• 20% - class attendance and participation in class discussions (questions, debates, team-work, presentation);
+• 20% - class attendance and participation in class discussions;

 • 80% - final paper/project.

 At the end of the semester, each student is expected to turn in a paper that applies the conceptual frameworks and principles of project management to a particular project idea, linked to a governmental or local public authority program/strategy.